Weekend Shortcut: Eco Camping In Sussex Woodland at Beech Estate

 A camping trip should be about being cut off from civilisation – and should definitely include a digital detox.

-So I was happy to find Eco Camp UK and its Beech Estate campsite in Sussex, near the pretty town of Battle.
+So I was happy to find Pegs & Pitches and its Beech Estate campsite in Sussex, near the pretty town of Battle.

 It offers what we in England call ‘eco camping’ but what I think of as simply ‘camping’ – in other words the entire site is set amongst woodland, has no electricity, no hook ups for camper vans, and boasts no phone signal or internet once you’re past the turn off to the entrance.